milescrabill/hci/_posts/2015-4-29-deconstructing-free-to-play.md

 Paavilainen et al. (2013) argue that social games are in essence casual games.
 They typically adhere to the four design values of casual games, namely _acceptability, accessibility, simplicity, and flexibility_ described by Kultima (2009).
 As an example, Zynga's FarmVille (2009) is an inoffensive, accessible browser game that is simple to understand and play.
 Social games provide a platform for social interaction in the context of a game that supports sporadic play.

+Social games are the perfect platform for free-to-play.
+Users come in with an established community, the friends in their social network.
+As a result, the game gains the ability to interact with this community - Facebook games in particular allow users to refer friends for bonuses, challenge friends for points, and more.
+Creating a large userbase of friends improves the immersiveness of the game, which in turn has been shown to increase the likelihood that users purchase virtual items.

 ##**Virtual Items**

 ###Hearthstone: Heroes of Warcraft ingame store (click for more!)